fb-pixel

 A Mason jar with garlic and herb seasoning and a label that says "Roast Rub" on it.

-Garlic and herb seasoning is a versatile ingredient that adds depth, aroma, and taste to a wide range of recipes.
-Whether you’re cooking a simple pasta dish, grilling a juicy steak, or roasting vegetables, this seasoning blend can elevate the flavors and make your dishes truly memorable.
+• All-Purpose - Garlic and herb seasoning is a versatile ingredient that adds depth, aroma, and taste to a wide range of recipes.
+Whether you’re roasting meat, cooking an easy soup or a simple pasta dish, grilling a juicy steak, or adding flavor to your no-knead artisan bread, this seasoning blend can elevate the flavors and make your dishes truly memorable.

 Though there are countless herb seasoning blends on the market, this blend is made up of three of my favorites: peppermint, French tarragon and sage.